RalitsaTerzieva/reactJournal/README.md

 # A react application to store data about your life

 This is a simple journal that can help you track your daily activities and collect data about your habits and health status.
+Actually, there are two separated apps.
+The Client which serves the FrontEnd (using React), and the API (in Express).

 ## Backend
 * Expressjs - web framework